 Funding Policy - The Ohio Revised Code provides the statutory authority requiring public employers to fund postemployment health care through their contributions to OPERS.
-A portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.
+When funding is approved by OPERS Board of Trustees, a portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.

 Employer contribution rates are expressed as a percentage of the earnable salary of active members.
-In 2019, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
+In 2020, state and local employers contributed at a rate of 14.0 percent of earnable salary and public safety and law enforcement employers contributed at 18.1 percent.
 These are the maximum employer contribution rates permitted by the Ohio Revised Code.
 Active member contributions do not fund health care.

 Each year, the OPERS Board determines the portion of the employer contribution rate that will be set aside to fund health care plans.
-For 2019, OPERS did not allocate any employer contribution to health care for members in the Traditional Pension Plan and Combined Plan.
+For 2020, OPERS did not allocate any employer contribution to health care for members in the Traditional Pension Plan and Combined Plan.
 The OPERS Board is also authorized to establish rules for the retiree or their surviving beneficiaries to pay a portion of the health care provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2019 was 4.0 percent.
+The employer contribution as a percentage of covered payroll deposited into the RMA for participants in the Member-Directed Plan for 2020 was 4.0 percent.

-Notes to the Financial Statements For the Year Ended December 31, 2019
+Notes to the Financial Statements For the Year Ended December 31, 2020

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-The Township's contractually required contribution was \$0 for the year 2019.
+The Township's contractually required contribution was \$0 for the year 2020.